OpenDevicePartnership/patina-dxe-core-qemu/README.md

 ## Size Comparison

-The code in both C and Rust modules is always changing and depending on compression used, size comparisons between the Rust and C modules can be difficult.
+The code in both C and Rust modules is always changing and depending on the compression algorithm used, size comparisons between the
+Rust and C modules can be difficult.
 But to give a general idea where current development stands, this Q35 build was compiled both as debug and release, then compared to a Q35 build that contains the normal C based DXE core.
 Note the Rust core includes performance tracing and support normally provided by the CpuDxe and RuntimeDxe drivers, so that